 11. Andy Griffith

-Before he was a sheriff, before he was Matlock, Andy Griffith was a teacher.
-After graduating from the University of North Carolina, Griffith taught English at Goldsboro High School.
+Before he was the sheriff of Mayberry and before he was Matlock, Andy Griffith was a teacher.
+After graduating from the University of North Carolina, Griffith taught English, music, and drama at Goldsboro High School.

 12. Billy Crystal